 Other Technique Concepts?

-The word technical is defined as the set of procedures or resources that are put into action when carrying out a specific activity, generally in the framework of professional, artistic, scientific, sports or other performance.
+The word technical is defined as the set of procedures or resources that are put into action when carrying out a specific activity.
+Generally, in the framework of professional, artistic, scientific, sports or other performance.

-Thus, the technique is linked to the skill or ability, but fundamentally to the methodical learning and experience accumulated to successfully overcome a given objective.
+Technique is linked to the skill or ability, but fundamentally to the methodical learning and experience accumulated to successfully overcome a given objective.

 It is interesting to mention that this word comes from the Greek τεχνη (technē), which refers to the idea of knowledge.
 Undoubtedly, behind every technique, there is the notion of knowledge.

-Many techniques are expressed and systematized in books, treaties or manuals, many others are transmitted orally from teachers to students, from parents to children, among friends.
+Many techniques are expressed and systematized in books, treaties or manuals.
+Many others are transmitted orally from teachers to students, from parents to children, among friends.

-When a woman passes a cooking recipe orally to a neighbor and gives her details, tips or”secrets” (such as”you have to keep the oven very low so that the muffin goes high”, for example), she is passing on a learned technique based on trial and error.
+When a woman passes a cooking recipe orally to a neighbor and gives her details, tips or "secrets" (such as "you have to keep the oven very low so that the muffin goes high", for example), she is passing on a learned technique based on trial and error.

-The technique requires both manual and intellectual skills, often the use of tools and various skills.
+Requires both manual and intellectual skills, often the use of tools and various skills.

 It is born in the imagination and then put into practice, often born of trial and error.